 Some turn to tiny cars or golf carts, but find them unreliable or unwelcome on major roads, and useless on the occasional long trip.
 Older drivers need a real car, but one that keeps costs down.
-After the upfront initial cost of an EV, they need little or no maintenance, other than replacing a battery every decade.
+After the upfront initial cost, EVs need little or no maintenance, other than replacing a battery every decade.
 They are also not subject to the whims of fluctuating and rising gas prices, making them a solid choice for those on a fixed income.
 Older drivers may be the standard bearers for the EV revolution simply because the electric vehicle is so convenient for them.

 Of All 2009 U.S. Hybrid Purchasers Were Aged 55 to 74